-We know educators are incredibly busy and fitting more into an already full day can be a challenge
+We know educators are incredibly busy and fitting more into an already full day can be a challenge.

 That’s why there’s a wide range of tools, resources and sources of support available to assist you in bringing Be You to your learning community.
 Like the rest of Be You, these tools and resources are designed to be flexible and adaptable to your unique situation.
-Some schools will use all of them while others will pick and choose depending on what’s happening in their learning communities at the time.
+Some early learning services and schools will use all of them while others will pick and choose depending on what’s happening in their learning communities at the time.

 Suicide prevention and response

-We’re here to help if your learning community is affected by suicide
+We’re here to help if your learning community is affected by suicide.

 A Be You Consultant can support your community throughout the planning and response phase.